The Architecture of Nepal: Stunning Marvels Styles

 The Backstory:

 The journey to the Changu Narayan Temple involves ascending several steps through the charming Nepalese village of Narayan.
-The origins of this Hindu temple can be traced back to the 4th century AD, as indicated by an inscription on a garuda column within the temple.
+The origins of this Hindu temple date back to the 4th century AD.
+An inscription on a garuda column within the temple indicates this.
 The temple is dedicated to Lord Vishnu, who is worshipped as “Narayana,” the creator of a new age.

 Architecture: